mikahas/moist-plants/README.md

 Create a soil hygrometer using an Arduino and check the moisture levels of your plant!

 This small project lights up 1-9 LEDs depending to the soil moisture level.
+If the moisture level gets really low, the red led starts blinking.

 ### Notes